johanley/special-relativity-core/README.md

 ## What I've learned so far in this project

+**Working with units in which c=1 is natural and desirable.**
+You can think, for example, of light-years and years, or light-seconds and seconds.
+As long as the 45-degree path for light rays is intact, you're fine.

+**The speed β for some real objects (extreme cosmic rays) can't be represented with a Double in Java.**
+It's too close to 1 (about 22 decimals).
+Only the BigDecimal class can represent such numbers.
+However, working with BigDecimal is more painful than working with Double, so this is left out as a special case.

+**Vector formulations are simpler than component formulations.**
+Moving from components to vectors simplifies the implementation.
+I found this with the axis-angle approach to rotation (Rodrigues' formula), velocity transformation, and the Lorentz transformation.

+**Silberstein described the rotational aspect of non-collinear boosts <a href='https://archive.org/details/theoryofrelativi00silbrich/page/n7/mode/2up'>in 1914</a>.**
+Thomas and Wigner came much later.

+**The geometry of an object (for example, the direction in which a stick is pointing) is in general affected by both regular flattening (Lorentz-Fitzgerald contraction) and the Silberstein rotation.**
+You need to be careful not to confuse the two effects.

+**The <a href='https://en.wikipedia.org/wiki/Rodrigues%27_rotation_formula'>Rodrigues' rotation formula</a> is useful and compact.**

+**Transformations almost always come in two variants.**
+(For example, see this article on <a href='https://en.wikipedia.org/wiki/Active_and_passive_transformation'>active and passive transformations</a>.)
+You need to always be aware of which case applies.
+It's very easy to forget this point, and to make mistakes in the sense of a transformation.
+It helps if the code makes this distinction hard to ignore.
+(An example of a transformation that only has a single variant is the parity transformation: in order to reverse it, you apply the exact same operation a second time.)

+**Characterizing a mass particle in SR requires two additional items.**
+In kinematics, everything comes from the position <b>r</b>(t).
+In Newtonian kinematics, there are 3 main items characterizing a mass particle:
+  - <b>r</b>(t) position
+  - <b>v</b>(t) velocity
+  - <b>a</b>(t) acceleration

+In SR, there are 5 main items characterizing a mass particle:
+  - <b>r</b>(t) position
+  - <b>v</b>(t) velocity
+  - <b>a</b>(t) acceleration
+  - a proper-time (because of time dilation)
+  - an orientation (because of the Silberstein rotation)

 **To see the 3D geometry in a given frame, you always need a time-slice in the given frame (not a light-slice).**
 To measure the length of a stick (in a given frame), you need a time-slice (in that frame).
 To measure the direction in which a stick is pointing (in a given frame), you need a time-slice (in that frame).